monicacrespo/bootcamp-devops-groovy/README.md

+# bootcamp-devops-groovy
+This repository is the result of running the exercises detailed in [00-groovy](https://github.com/Lemoncode/bootcamp-devops-lemoncode/tree/master/03-cd/00-groovy).

-# Execute Groovy into Docker containers
+## Execute Groovy into Docker containers
 Groovy has an official Docker image at https://hub.docker.com/_/groovy/

 ## Pre Requisites
 You need to have Docker installed

 ## Groovy Bash